probs-lab/probs-ontology/release/README.md

 And, the "Namespace declarations" table could be ordered lexicographically.

-> It is worth noting that [I opened an issue about this](https://github.com/dgarijo/Widoco/issues/610).
+> It is worth noting that [there is an issue opened about this](https://github.com/dgarijo/Widoco/issues/610).
 Hopefully we will not have to change it any more in the future.

 <details>
   <summary>Example</summary>